Attack Path Analysis

 - No break-glass procedures

-Route-Aware Path Analysis (Build 85)
+Route-Aware Path Analysis

-Prior to Build 85, attack path traversal used raw graph adjacency — two nodes connected in the topology graph were treated as reachable, even if actual routing would block the hop.
+Previously, attack path traversal used raw graph adjacency — two nodes connected in the topology graph were treated as reachable, even if actual routing would block the hop.
 This produced false positives: paths that looked dangerous but were never traversable in practice.

 - Every candidate hop is checked against actual route tables, BGP routing, and tunnel configurations